cainmagi/Dockerfiles/manual-session/backend.md

     | :----------------------------: |
     | ![step-3](./display/backend/step-3.png) |

     This command will allow you to open a totally new bash window for a running container.
-Now you can confirm that you are inside the container, because your user ID changes.
+Now you can confirm that you are inside the container because your user ID changes.

 * **Step 4**: Like what we do in the interactive mode.
 Type the following command to terminate the TigerVNC service.